salesforce/lwc-rfcs/text/0000-context-service.md

 _Note: This is very similar to how React does it, but extending it to access multiple contexts._

-_Note: since `@wire` supports wiring to a method, it will work the same way for context._
+_Note: since `@wire` supports wiring to a method, it will work the same way for context values._

 ## Proposal: Context Provider